 Christmas Carols in Trafalgar Square

-This annual programme of Christmas carols returns to London’s Trafalgar Square.
+This annual programme of Christmas carols returns to London’s Trafalgar Square in December.
 The Greater London Authority provides one-hour sessions for groups to use for carol singing at the base of the famous Trafalgar Square Christmas tree.
 In all, some 40 carol groups or choirs will each sing beneath the Christmas tree and provide free concerts, while raising funds for voluntary and charitable organisations.
-All the details are available at london.gov.uk.
+All the details you will need – be it to try to take part or simply watch – are available at london.gov.uk.

-There’s the return of the Longleat Festival of Light from November 9th 2018 as the Safari Park rounds off its 52nd year of existence.
-But this year there is a new theme as stunning light installations again transform Longleat’s landscaped grounds.
+The Longleat Festival of Light returns in all its sparkling glory from early November at the Wiltshire Safari Park.
+This year, stunning light installations again transform Longleat’s landscaped grounds.
 The event will run alongside Longleat’s traditional Christmas celebrations that include the Santa Train and outdoor Ice Skating Rink.
-There are selected dates from early November 2018 for the Festival of Light so check out longleat.co.uk/christmas for more details.
+Check out longleat.co.uk/christmas for more details.

 Sail with Santa

 Meet Father Christmas this December on London’s River Thames as he swaps his sleigh for a boat.
 Children will receive a present, along with a soft drink and a cookie, while adults can enjoy a glass of mulled wine and a mince pie.
 Should you grown-ups feel like drinking hot chocolate or even toasting the occasion with champagne, there is a café bar to hand.
 For cruise dates, times, other details and how to obtain tickets visit citycruises.com/special-events/christmas/sail-with-santa.